Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

   <img height="250" src="/docs/figs/exampleGallery/Yaml-Config-Syntax-Arenas/example1.png">
 </p>

 **Observations:**

-* The number of parameters for `positions`,   `rotations`, and `sizes` do not need to match.
+* The number of parameters for `positions`, `rotations`, and `sizes` do not need to be equal.
 * The environment will spawn `max(len(positions), len(rotations), len(sizes))` objects.
-* Missing parameters are assigned randomly.
-For example, if `positions` is specified, but `sizes` are not, the environment will randomly assign sizes values to the objects.
+* Missing parameters will be assigned randomly.
+For instance, if `positions` are specified but `sizes` are not, the environment will assign random sizes to the objects.

-In this scenario, the objects will spawn in the following order:
+In this case, the objects will spawn in the following order:

-* A pink Cube will appear at coordinates `[10, 10]` on the ground.
-It will have a rotation of `45` degrees and its size will be random along the `x` and `z` axes, with a fixed size of `y=5`.
+* A pink Cube will appear at coordinates `[10, 10]` on the ground, with a rotation of `45` degrees.
+Its size will be random along the `x` and `z` axes, with a fixed size of `y=5`.
-Another Cube will be placed on the ground at a random x coordinate and `z=30` .
-This cube's rotation, size, and color will all be randomly determined.
+* Another Cube will be placed on the ground at a random `x` coordinate and `z=30`.
+This cube's rotation, size, and color will be randomly determined.
-* Three CylinderTunnel objects will spawn next, and each of these will be entirely random in terms of position, size, color, and rotation.
+* Three `CylinderTunnel` objects will spawn next, each with random values for position, size, color, and rotation.
-* A GoodGoal object will then appear, with all its attributes randomized.
+* A `GoodGoal` object will then appear, with all its attributes randomized.
 * Finally, the agent will spawn first.
-This is an important point to note, as it currently priority over all other objects and would be spawned first, before any other object(s).
+This is noteworthy as it takes priority over all other objects and will be placed before any other objects.

 &nbsp;